podsvirov/protobuf/cmake/README.md

   * Choose "Debug" or "Release" configuration as desired.
   * From the Build menu, choose "Build Solution".

-And wait for compiling to finish.
+wait for the compilation to finish.

 Testing
 =======